AI-Commandos/LLaMa2lang/README.md

 # Using madlad 7B with 8bit quantization for German with different max_length
 python translate.py madlad de ./output_de --quant8 --batch_size 5 --max_length 512 --model_size 7b

+# Be sure to use target language codes that the model you use understands
+python translate.py mbart xh_ZA ./output_xhosa
 ```

 3. Combine the JSON arrays from the checkpoints' files into a Huggingface Dataset and then either write it to disk or publish it to Huggingface.
 The script will try to write to disk by default and fall back to publishing to Huggingface if the folder doesn't exist on disk.
 For publishing to Huggingface, make sure you have your `HF_TOKEN` environment variable set up as per [the documentation](https://huggingface.co/docs/huggingface_hub/package_reference/environment_variables#hftoken).